AnnaArgiro/PolimiNotes/Model_Identification_and_Data_Analysis/notes [MIDA].md

 $$
 M_1(a):y(t)=a_1y(t-1)+\xi_1(t)
 $$
-we want in in the form:
+we want it in the form:
 $$
 y(t)=\frac{C(z)}{A(z)}\xi_1(t)
 $$